Donald Moynihan

-Donald P. Moynihan is an Irish-American political scientist.
+Donald P. Moynihan is an Irish-American public administration scholar.
 He is currently the J. Ira and Nicki Harris Family Professor of Public Policy at the University of Michigan Ford School of Public Policy.
 He was previously the McCourt Chair at the McCourt School of Public Policy at Georgetown University and on the faculty at the University of Wisconsin-Madison (UW–Madison) and Texas A&M University.
 From 2023 until 2024, Moynihan served as the President of the Association for Public Policy Analysis and Management.

 While at UW–Madison, his book The Dynamics of Performance Management: Constructing Information and Reform was named best book by the Academy of Management's Public and Nonprofit Division and received the Herbert Simon award from the American Political Science Association.

 Early life and education

 Moynihan completed his Bachelor of Arts degree in public administration at the University of Limerick (1997) and his master's (1998) and Ph.D.
 (2002) in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.